wazroth/portfolio/index.md

 ## Selected Presentations

-### The City and the City: Insider and outsider experiences in systems and UX
+### The City and the City: insider and outsider experiences in systems and UX

 Presentation at UX Y'all 2020.
 How do we know whether a problem can be solved by design?
 In this presentation I discuss the relationship between systems and UX, and look at the role that the boundaries we define play in the success or failure of our systems.